-Figure 29, Error Model Window (third Scale Window).
+Figure 31, Error Model Window (third Scale Window).

-Figure 30, Error Model Window (third Scale Window)
+Figure 32, Error Model Window (third Scale Window)

-- Check the number of rejected reflections.
-If this number is extremely high, in conjunction with higher than expected data R values, then there is a possibility that the selected Laue group is too high in symmetry ("metric pseudosymmetry").
-Revise your unit cell assignment and reintegrate the data. - The number of rejected reflections can be reduced (assuming that the Laue group is correct!) by increasing the value for "<II-I /su ratio for rejection>" (default is 4.0).
-If you do so, click - Click <Finish>, then <Exit> to finalize scaling and absorption correction. - You have now finished the data collection and absorption correction.
+Check the number of rejected reflections.
+If this number is extremely high, in conjunction with higher than expected data R values, then there is a possibility that the selected Laue group is

+- too high in symmetry ("metric pseudosymmetry").
+Revise your unit cell assignment and reintegrate the data. - The number of rejected reflections can be reduced (assuming that the Laue group is correct!) by increasing the value for "<|I-| /su ratio for rejection>" (default is 3.0).
+If you do so, click <Error Model> to update the outlier rejection. - Click <Finish>, then <Exit> to finalize scaling and absorption correction. - You have now finished the data collection and absorption correction.
 To allow other users to use the instrument you should proceed with analysis on a different computer at this point.